Letters of Athol Cluny McPherson, January to March 1915 - Part 7

 again.
 Please remember me to all

-Horsham friends including Bevs ,Grays, Renniss
+Horsham friends, including Bevs ,Grays, Rennison

-Mrs Rathy & Billy also old Billy Smith & his Wife
+Mrs Rathy & Billy also Old Billy Smith & his Wife

 when you see them.
 Kind Regards to Miss